What if your current transition is calling forth a greater invitation?

 A concept that clicked & still to this day inspires my thinking AND passion is the notion of imaginal cells.

-It’s more common now to be asking ourselves deeper questions, together in many arenas of our lives, work & communities.
+We’re asking ourselves deeper questions, together in many arenas of our lives, work & communities.
 This breathes hope into the moment.

 Real solutions for our times, whether in our personal lives or culturally live in the courage of our questions.
 Our willingness to step into a space of uncertainty, where we don’t know, what we don’t know.